 If the standard stem casters on a cabinet are not properly maintained and tightened, or if the unit is excessively overloaded and moved around, the threaded inserts in the bottom of the cabinet can become stripped, twisted or collapsed.
 If this occurs and the stem casters cannot be mounted securely, rigid caster support plates can be fitted to provide the strength needed to safely use your cabinet.
-Each caster support plate assembly is made of heavy gauge galvanized steel, with (2) casters attached for maximum rigidity.
-The plate has holes that allow you to fasten the plate assembly to the bottom of the cabinet with sheet metal screws and bolts.
+Each caster support plate assembly is made of heavy gauge galvanized steel, with (2) casters permanently welded to it, for maximum rigidity.
+The plate has a series of holes that will allow you to fasten the plate assembly to the bottom of the cabinet with sheet metal screws and bolts.
 Contact the factory to obtain the correct parts for your model.

 IMPORTANT NOTE: Always wear proper work gloves and use appropriate safety equipment.
 You may CAREFULLY lay the cabinet on it's back, but only FOR A BRIEF PERIOD OF TIME.
 Caution must be taken to ensure you DO NOT DAMAGE the louvered back panel, refrigeration system components, or copper tubing located behind the panel.
 The cabinet must be properly blocked, to allow room to get your hands in to lift without damaging the cabinet or crushing the vents on the back panel.
-DO NOT PLUG-IN OR OPERATE THE REFRIGERATION SYSTEM FOR AT LEAST THREE (3) HOURS AFTER RETURNING THE UNIT TO AN UPRIGHT POSITION, AS THIS CAN DAMAGE THE COMPRESSOR.
+DO NOT PLUG-IN OR OPERATE THE REFRIGERATION SYSTEM FOR AT LEAST THREE (3) HOURS AFTER THE UNIT HAS BEEN RETURNING IT TO AN UPRIGHT POSITION, AS THIS CAN DAMAGE THE COMPRESSOR.